-Occupational therapy is a challenging profession that calls on the therapist to use creative abilities in imaginative ways to meet individual clients' unique needs.
+Occupational therapy is a challenging profession that calls on the therapist to use clinical reasoning and creative abilities to meet individual clients' unique needs.
 Occupational therapists work collaboratively with individuals whose life patterns have been changed due to cognitive or developmental problems, injury or illness, social or emotional deficits, or the aging process.
 Our focus is on helping individuals to achieve a healthy and satisfying balance between work, self-care, play/leisure, and rest.
 The uniqueness of occupational therapy is the use of meaningful occupations as therapeutic tools.